rayning0/elixir-otp-guidebook/README.md

 ## Notes on [The Little Elixir & OTP Guidebook](https://www.manning.com/books/the-little-elixir-and-otp-guidebook) (by Benjamin Tan Wei Hao) and [Elixir School](https://elixirschool.com/).

-I urge you buy [liveBook version](https://livebook.manning.com/book/the-little-elixir-and-otp-guidebook), where you can hear and see book read aloud one paragraph at a time.
+I urge you buy the [liveBook version](https://livebook.manning.com/book/the-little-elixir-and-otp-guidebook), where you can hear and see book read aloud.

 ## The Little Elixir & OTP Guidebook
 - [Chp 1](ch1/what_is_elixir.md): Elixir vs. Erlang.
 What's Elixir good/bad for?
 Preview of OTP behaviors.